 Stakeholders - Roles and responsibilities TM-CAD Organise the implementation of the competency framework, and plan and conduct the training for its respective regulatory staff.

-Actions Target Date
+Action Target Date

-i The importance and impact of human factors are constantly considered in TM-CAD's regulatory work.
+i The importance and impact of human factors are constantly taken into account in TM-CAD's regulatory work.
 Continuous

-MST.0037, SPT.0115
+MST.0037